Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Materials and Methods

-We collected retracted papers from Amend platform \cite{JDIS:Amend}, which consolidates information on retractions from official websites of journals.
-This is primarily achieved by collecting the Digital Object Identifiers (DOIs) of both the retraction notices and the corresponding retracted papers, along with the content of retraction notices.
-As of the end of August 2025, this corpus has comprised 55,000 unique retracted papers, mainly consisting of research articles and reviews, while excluding conference abstracts.
+Retracted articles were collected from the Amend platform \citep{JDIS:Amend}, which aggregates retraction data from official journal websites.
+This process primarily involves collecting the Digital Object Identifiers (DOIs) of both the retraction notices and the corresponding retracted articles, along with the content of the retraction notices.
+As of the end of 2025, the Amend database contained over $62,000$ distinct retracted publications in English, consisting mainly of research articles and reviews, while conference abstracts were excluded.